bioidiap/bob.blitz/doc/py_api.rst

    False

-You can detach the :py:class:`numpy.ndarray` from the :py:class:`xbob.blitz.array`, by issuing a standard numpy copy:
+You can detach the :py:class:`numpy.ndarray` from the :py:class:`bob.blitz.array`, by issuing a standard numpy copy:

 .. doctest:: blitztest